What Are Average Florida Sciatica Car Accident Settlement AmountsTrusted Content

 Symptoms can come and go for some, while others report constant pain unless they are lying down or in another position that alleviates the pressure on the nerve.

-Average Settlement for Sciatica After An Accident
+Average Settlement for Sciatica After An Accident in Florida

 Understandably, many prospective clients want to know, Can a car accident cause sciatica?
 Despite what the other driver’s insurance company will try to make you believe, car accidents can result in disc injuries that cause sciatic nerve pain.